- Federal Income Tax Rates:

 - Standard deduction

 - Your standard deduction is used to reduce your taxable income if you do not use Schedule A to itemize your deductions, or if your Schedule A itemized deduction is less than your standard deduction.
 Your standard deduction is based on your filing status.
-For 2020, the standard deductions are: **STANDARDDEDUCTION_2020_DEFINITION**
+The standard deductions are: **STANDARDDEDUCTION_2022_DEFINITION**